Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 * Cluster together in coherent dimensions
 * Represent valid, measurable constructs

-This strengthens the legitimacy of your qualitative findings.
+This strengthens the legitimacy of the qualitative findings.

 #### **How to Interpret the Results**